HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 ### Privacy & security risks

+Cookies, while fundamental to allow the web to work, do pose privacy & security risks:

-**Web tracking.** Cookies are used by third parties to track users across websites and record their browsing behavior and interests.
+- **Web tracking.** Cookies are used by third parties to track users across websites and record their browsing behavior and interests.
 In targeted advertising, this data is leveraged to show users advertisements aligned with their interest.

-This tracking usually takes place the following way; third-party code embedded on a site can set a cookie that identifies a user.
+  This tracking usually takes place the following way: third-party code embedded on a site can set a cookie that identifies a user.
 Then, the same third-party can record user activity by obtaining that cookie back when the user visits other websites where it is embedded as well (see also the [Privacy](./privacy) chapter).

   We note that first-party cookies can also be used for online tracking, methods such as cookie syncing allow bypassing the limitation of third-party cookies and track users <a hreflang="en" href="https://dl.acm.org/doi/abs/10.1145/3442381.3449837">across different websites</a>.

-**Cookie theft and session hijacking.** Cookies are used to store session information such as credentials (session token) for authentication purposes across several HTTP requests.
+- **Cookie theft and session hijacking.** Cookies are used to store session information such as credentials (for example, a session token) for authentication purposes across several HTTP requests.
 However, if these cookies were to be obtained by a malicious actor they could use them to authenticate to the corresponding web servers.

-If cookies are not properly set by web servers, they could be prone to cross-site vulnerabilities such as [session hijacking](https://developer.mozilla.org/docs/Glossary/Session_Hijacking), cross-site request forgery ([CSRF](https://developer.mozilla.org/docs/Web/Security/Practical_implementation_guides/CSRF_prevention)), cross-site script inclusion ([XSS](https://developer.mozilla.org/docs/Glossary/Cross-site_scripting)), and others (see also the [Security](./security) chapter).
+  If cookies are not properly set by web servers, they could be prone to cross-site vulnerabilities such as [session hijacking](https://developer.mozilla.org/docs/Glossary/Session_Hijacking), [cross-site request forgery (CSRF)](https://developer.mozilla.org/docs/Web/Security/Practical_implementation_guides/CSRF_prevention), [cross-site script inclusion (XSS)](https://developer.mozilla.org/docs/Glossary/Cross-site_scripting), and others (see also the [Security](./security) chapter).

 ## First and third-party prevalence